"First question: so you have messed with my life before?"

 "Who is the ‘we’ you referred to?"
 Philbert asked.

-"Humans are in what we call the Epoch of Hubris.
-You use terms like 'Apex species' and 'top of the food chain.'
-You have declared yourselves as gods or that you are made in the image of God.
+"Humans are in what we call the Age of Hubris.
+You use terms like ‘apex species’ and ‘top of the food chain.’
+You have declared yourselves gods, or claimed that you are made in the image of God.
 You think that you have dominion over Earth and the life upon it.
 You do not.
 Other species were not consulted.

-This is a common step in the advancement of any intelligent species but must be quickly followed by the acceptance that all life is a continuum.
+This is a common step in the advancement of any intelligent species, but it must be quickly followed by the acceptance that all life is a continuum.
 The failure to take this step inevitably leads to extermination."

 "We don’t know."

-He read the document and could feel the tension building again.
+He scanned the documents that Passant put on his computer and could feel the tension building again.
 It was a feeling of vertigo, like standing at the edge of a cliff.

-Later Libby came over with carry-out food.
-She could tell that he was not in a good place.
-They hunkered in together, chatted about how her day went and watched some goofy cat videos.
+Later, Libby came over with carry-out food.
+They hunkered in together, chatted about how her day went, and watched some goofy cat videos.
 Not a mention was made of Passant or the Array.

 "I have a surprise for you," she said toward the end of the evening.

 "You need this.
-It has been three years since you've been in the wild."
+It has been three years since you’ve been in the wild.
+Passant and the Array can wait; you need to find your center and return with clarity."

 "Have you been talking to Lou?
 He thinks that I’m loopy too."

-"Thanks sweetheart, this is really something.
-Your wisdom is immutable as usual," Philbert said, tears in his eyes.
+"Thanks, sweetheart, this is really something.
+Your wisdom is immutable as usual," Philbert said, with tears in his eyes.

-Different emotions are dealt with in different pockets of the brain.
-Every one of them was full today.
+Different emotions are dealt with in different pockets of the human brain.
+Every one of them was full in Philbert’s brain today.

 The Buddhists say that we bring most of our pain upon ourselves.
-Philbert was in pain.
+Philbert was in the kind of pain caused by confusion.